Hemiscyllium: Adaptations

 Epaulette sharks live in shallow waters near reefs, tidepools or islands and are currently only found in the Western South Pacific.
 Epaulette sharks use their fins to crawl inside small crevices or holes while hunting for small prey and escaping larger predators.
 Each species in this genus also possesses a distinct black 'eye' spot behind its pectoral fins to deter predators by giving the appearance of a very large eye.
 Neonate and juvenile epaulette sharks are born with lighter color markings and slightly different patterns, but their colors darken as they mature, with patterns shifting to mimic its environment.

 List of species

-Nine recognized species are in this genus:
+Ten recognized species are in this genus: